mandle420/DCS_Standalone_on_linux/README.md

 ```
 ¯\_(ツ)_/¯
 ```
-you'll need to modify the optionsDB.lua located at
+you'll need to modify the optionsDB.lua located at (modded ver included at the top of page)
 ```/INSTALL_DIR/MissionEditor/modules/Options/optionsDb.lua```
 and remove the calls to voicechat on lines 118-129 and 437,